-At the start of December, over 100 members joined EIS and Education Scotland for a professional learning webinar on the topic of Blended and Remote Learning.
+At the start of December, almost 100 members joined EIS and Education Scotland for a professional learning webinar on the topic of Blended and Remote Learning.

 This webinar was offered to members to address emerging challenges and needs in the COVID-19 pandemic, including issues raised by potential moves towards models of blended and remote learning in primary and secondary contexts.
 For more information and guidance on teaching during the pandemic, see previous EIS webinars.